-GAA observation

-As highlighted in previous reports, the fund range is narrow, with little alternative to equity investments.
-The GAA notes that the constraints of what is a small, closed book of business and the need to be proportionate in approach, and are encouraged by OneFamily's desire to educate policyholders that the current range of funds may not be suitable in all instances.
+Notwithstanding the steps undertaken during 2023 and 2024 as already outlined, the GAA observation remains as in previous years that the current fund range is narrow, with little alternative to equity investments.
+The GAA notes the constraints of what is a small, closed book of business and the need to be proportionate in approach.
+We are also encouraged by OneFamily's desire to educate policyholders that the current range of funds may not be suitable in all instances.

 Along related lines, the lack of any automated lifestyling is noted by the GAA, and while it is not ideal, the GAA recognises that this is not unusual for this generation of policies.
-Again, the GAA is encouraged by OneFamily's desire to educate policyholders, including the case studies that were introduced last year.
+Again, the GAA is encouraged by OneFamily's desire to educate policyholders, including the case studies that remain prominent on the relevant webpage for these policies.

-Recognising the constraints of the current operational platform, the GAA would like to see OneFamily undertaking an in-depth review of the fund range.
+Recognising the constraints of the current operational platform the GAA would like to see OneFamily undertaking an in-depth review of the fund range.